decarlomw/StackCallenge/README.md

-# StackCallenge
+StackQuestions
+Introduction
-This repository is for a demo of getting accepted answer to questions that  contain more than one answer.
+This application allows users to pull current Stackoverflow questions that have an accepted answer and more than one answer.

+Installation
+> To run this application, follow the below steps:

+Application should run in simulator without issues
+To run on device:
+Change bundle Identifier to that of your system.